As directed under the September 2014 guidance, our school actively promotes the key British Values, defined by the government as the following:

 - Whether it is through choice of challenge, of how they record, of participation in our numerous extra-curricular clubs and opportunities, pupils are given the freedom to make choices.

 - Part of our school ethos and behaviour policy has revolved around values such as respect, and pupils have been part of discussions and assemblies related to what this means and how it is shown.

-- Posters around the school promote respect for others and this is reiterated through our classroom and learning rules, as well as our behaviour policy.
+- Posters around the school promote respect for others and this is reiterated through our classroom and learning rules, as well as our positive relationships and behaviour policy.

 - We actively promote respect for our environment and we have a team which meets regularly in order to discuss ways of improving our local environment and tackle wider global issues.

 Tolerance of those of Different Faiths and Beliefs